ckreisch/GIGANTES/source/Organization.rst

 Organization
 ============

-The GIGANTES data is organized in different folders:

-[Details about folder]
+The GIGANTES data is organized in different folders, following the structure of the QUIJOTE simulations.
+The main folders are: fiducial, fiducial_ZA, fisher and latin_hypercube.
+In each folder it is possible to find a subfolder for each redshift considered, and void catalogs can be found there, labelled sample_[considered_simulation].

 Each void catalog has the following structure (VIDE void catalog structure):

 - sample_info.txt: Small text file which lists some basic info of the sample
 - zobov_slice_[sample_name].dat: Binary file with the galaxy positions, RA, Dec, redshift, and unique catalog ID.
 Note that this file contains all particles in the particular sample, not just void particles.
 - voidDesc_[all,central]_[sample_name].out: ASCII file with void indices and basic void properties in ZOBOV-normalized units.